bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

       Router(config)# access-list 1 permit 192.168.1.0 0.0.0.255

-  In this Cisco router example, now pfSense can ping to 8.8.8.8, but no with internet.
-So, Access-List rules need to be allow for ICMP traffic.
+  In this Cisco router example, now pfSense can perfectly ping to google.com behind Cisco Router.

-      Router(config)# access-list 110 permit ip any any

-  Done.

 Next is follow this 2 steps to get and manage internet for client and implement Remote Access.